torusresearch/torus-node/README.md

 When a user arrives at a DApp, the javascript client is loaded.
 From there, a user logs in, they provide proof that they are logged in, and the proof is verified by each node individually.
 This proof is integrated with the modern OAuth 2.0 Token Authentication flow.
 For new users, nodes will assign a new key share from the pre-generated set of key shares, and store this assignment in an internal mapping.
 For returning users, nodes will look up their internal mapping and return that user's corresponding key share.‌

 The javascript client then assembles these shares and reconstructs the users key in the front-end.
-This key is kept for the session and is not persisted in storage.
+This key is kept for the session and is not persisted in localstorage.

 ### Torus Nodes <a id="a-node-and-its-trust-assumptions"></a>